PicnicSupermarket/error-prone-support/README.md

 > Error Prone is a static analysis tool for Java that catches common
 > programming mistakes at compile-time.

+Want to learn more about Error Prone (Support), how you can start using Error Prone in practice, and how we use it at Picnic?
+You can watch the conference talk [_Automating away bugs with Error Prone in practice_] [conference-talk-ep-rick].

 Read more on how Picnic uses Error Prone (Support) in the blog post [_Picnic loves Error Prone: producing high-quality and consistent Java code_][picnic-blog-ep-post].